Impact of Blur and Resolution on Demographic Disparities in 1-to-Many Facial Identification: 1-to-Many Accuracy Across Demographics in ``government ID" quality setting

 \subsection{Metric for Tails of Non-mated and Mated}

 As mentioned earlier, using d' assumes the distributions are reasonably approximated as Gaussian.
 If the high-similarity tail of the non-mated and/or the low-similarity tail of the mated are skewed differently enough across demographics, comparison based on d' could give a misleading impression of relative FPIR.
 To address this, we create a metric that reflects the separation between the tails of the distributions without assuming the distributions are Gaussian.
 We compute the distance between the similarity values representing the lower one-thousandth of the mated distribution and the upper one-thousandth of the non-mated distribution.
-A higher value of this metric indicates greater separation in the relevant tails of the distributions. \\ Values of this metric are shown in Table~\ref{tab:non-parametric}, computed both for the original dataset with varying numbers of identities and images across demographics, and for the balanced dataset.
+A higher value of this metric indicates greater separation in the relevant tails of the distributions.

+Values of this metric are shown in Table~\ref{tab:non-parametric}, computed both for the original dataset with varying numbers of identities and images across demographics, and for the balanced dataset.
 Note that the order of the demographics is the same for unbalanced and balanced datasets.
 However, the difference between African-American male and Caucasian male is minimal for the balanced dataset.
 This again illustrates the need to make a more detailed analysis than d' alone.